gbv/PICA-Modification/README.md

 Creation of new records or levels is not supported.
 An edit must at least contain a field to add or a field to delete.

+## Modification requests

-PICA::Modification is extended to `PICA::Modification::Request` which adds the following attributes:
+`PICA::Modification` is extended to `PICA::Modification::Request` which adds the following attributes:

 * **request**: unique identifier of the request